Login

 • Child-size crankset

-The 14x1.5in Kenda tyres are designed to work well on a wide range of surfaces.
-A five-year warranty on frame and forks should bring peace of mind.
+The 14x1.5in Kenda tires perform well on a variety of surfaces, and a five-year warranty on the frame and forks offers peace of mind.

-Frog also makes a popular line of balance bikes and models for older children.
+Frog also offers a popular line of balance bikes and models for older children.

 Black Mountain Bikes Pinto